Prime Minister Calls For Effective Measures To Address Hate Speech, Islamphobia - UrduPoint

 Prime Minister Imran Khan Wednesday called for effective measures to counter hate speech and Islamphobia, besides stressing upon the importance of addressing both the drivers and consequences of these phenomena

-He was expressing his views during a high-level roundtable discussion on 'Countering Hate Speech' co-hosted by Pakistan and Turkey, PM office media wing in a press release said.
+He was expressing his views in a high level roundtable discussion on 'Countering Hate Speech' co-hosted by Pakistan and Turkey.

 Noting the growing incidents of discrimination and violence based on religion and belief, the prime minister underscored that the religion had nothing to do with terrorism.